sodadata/docs/soda/integrate-slack.md

 ## Integration for Soda Cloud incidents

 You can use this integration to notify your team when a new incident has been created in Soda Cloud.
-With such an integration, Soda Cloud displays an external link to the MS Teams channel in the **Incident Details**.
+With such an integration, Soda Cloud displays an external link to an incident-specific Slack channel in the **Incident Details**.

-Soda Cloud sends all incident events to only one channel in MS Teams.
-As such, you must provide a separate integration link in the **Channel URL** field in the **Define Scope** tab.
-For example, `https://teams.microsoft.com/mychannel`.
-To obtain the channel link in MS Teams, right-click on the channel name in the overview sidebar.

 Refer to [Incidents]({% link soda-cloud/incidents.md %}) for more details about using incidents in Soda Cloud.